NeilA75/NuLookUp/README.md

 Prisma handles all database queries and migrations Backend serves API endpoints for the frontend
 Both frontend and backend must run simultaneously
-Use Prisma Studio to debug or inspect data easily
+Use Prisma Studio to inspect database visually
 🚀 Summary

 NuLookUp allows users to: